Utility Design for Distributed Resource Allocation -- Part I: Characterizing and Optimizing the Exact Price of Anarchy: Proof of Theorem

-{\bf Claim ii).} If the utility functions do not satisfy \eqref{eq:subbudget}, then the smoothness framework does not even apply.
-Hence we must consider mechanisms whose corresponding utilities satisfy \eqref{eq:subbudget}.
-In this respect, thanks to the result in \eqref{eq:lowernotuseful}, it is never advantageous to lower the utilities from their budget balanced level.
-Thus, the best bound on the price of anarchy achievable using a smoothness argument is attained with a budget balanced mechanism. \revisioned{In this respect, the unique mechanism satisfying \eqref{eq:subbudget} with equality is $\fee^{\rm es}(W_r)=f_r^{\rm es}$, $f_r^{\rm es}(j)=W_r(j)/j$ for all $j\in\mb{N}$.
+The above inequality shows that it is never advantageous to lower the utilities from their budget-balanced level, so that the best bound on the price of anarchy achievable using a smoothness argument is attained with a budget-balanced mechanism. \revisioned{In this respect, the unique mechanism satisfying \eqref{eq:subbudget} with equality is $\fee^{\rm es}(W_r)=f_r^{\rm es}$, $f_r^{\rm es}(j)=W_r(j)/j$ for all $j\in\mb{N}$.
 To see that $\fee^{\rm es}$ satisfies the required property note that

 The fact that $\fee^{\rm es}$ is the unique such mechanism is because any budget-balanced mechanism $\fee(W_r)=f_r$ must satisfy

 for all allocations, for all instances.
 Thus, it suffices to consider instances where only one resource is present and shared by all agents.
 Since the number of agents is arbitrary, this implies